 All anions (chlorides, sulfates, and nitrates) and most metals concentrations were below applicable ambient NYS AWQS or DWS.
-As in previous years, sodium was detected at concentrations above the 20 mg/L AWQS.
-Sodium was detected at concentrations above the standard in both upgradient wells (055-03 and 055-10) at concentrations up to 81 mg/L, and in three downgradient wells (066-220, 066-221, and 066-222) at concentrations up to 120 mg/L. The elevated sodium concentrations are likely the result of road salting operations.
-Although trace levels of several VOCs (primarily chloroform) continue to be detected in a number of the WMF's upgradient and downgradient wells, all concentrations were below the AWQS
+As in previous years, sodium was detected at concentrations above the 20 mg/L NYS AWQS in both upgradient wells (055-03 and 055-10) at concentrations up to 120 mg/L, and in all four downgradient wells (066-220, 066-221, 066-222 and 066-223) at concentrations up to 93 mg/L. The elevated sodium concentrations are likely the result of road salting operations.
+Although trace levels of several VOCs (primarily chloroform) continue to be detected in a number of the WMF's upgradient and downgradient wells, all concentrations were below the NYS AWQS.